enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/features.rst

 * Can run as a Windows service or a Linux /etc/init.d script
 * Fully ready to run out of the box without complicated configuration
 * Supported on most OSes and databases
-* Log files can be accessed easily through a central web GUI
+* Log files can be accessed easily through a distributed web GUI
 * Easy definition of service classes (VIP jobs, standard jobs, ...) through queues
 * Easy integration with schedulers and CLI
 * Most configuration change are hot-applied, with little to no need for server restarts
 * Resists most environment failures (database failure, network failure, ...)
-* Maintenance jobs are integrated (mostly purged)
+* Maintenance jobs are integrated
-* Can be fully monitored through JMX (a Zabbix template is provided)
+* Can be fully monitored through JMX - which make it compatible with most monitoring systems out of the box (a Zabbix template is provided)
 * Authentication and permissions handling is fully in-box, including an optional PKI to create client certificates.